 Getting support is essential to maintain mental health.
 That support might be more effective from those who understand pancreatitis and its impact.
 Facebook support groups for people affected by pancreatitis can be extremely useful not just to obtain information and advice, but to feel understood and accepted.
 Helping relatives, friends and even health professionals understand the impact of pancreatitis on mental health, and on general quality of life, can be difficult but worthwhile in the longer term.

 People with chronic pancreatitis develop their own approaches to support their mental health.
 Below are suggestions from people with pancreatitis.
 Please note that these are personal suggestions and might not work for everyone.

 - When you are diagnosed make sure you obtain correct and appropriate information about pancreatitis and its management.
 Ask your GP or Consultant for suitable information.

-- Keep track of your pancreatitis; know what medication you may be on, telephone number for you’re your Consultant, dietitian and so on.
+- Keep track of your pancreatitis; know what medication you may be on, telephone number for your Consultant, dietitian and so on.
 You will feel more in control when you know what’s going on.
 Make a folder to keep all your notes, hospital letters and results in.
 These come in handy if you need to visit a different hospital or Consultant.

 - It’s ok to cry and don’t hide it.
 You are going through a very rough period in your life so let your emotions out and don’t feel weak because of it.